 The Thermal Spring

-You will cross a wooden bridge and continue to the left.
+On the tolmin gorge trail you will cross a wooden bridge and continue to the left.
 There you walk along the Zadlaščica river, which is much wilder than before on the sandy beach.
 The colors, which range from turquoise to emerald blue, are also much stronger here.
 At the end of the gorge – or the area you can reach on foot – there is a thermal spring, where water with about 20 degrees flows into the otherwise only 5-9 degrees cold river.

 Surface water here seeps into the depths, where it is heated by geothermal energy and rises to the surface again.
 This is common in Slovenia, but very rare in the Julian Alps.
 However, the thermal spring is so inconspicuous that you wouldn’t notice it if there wasn’t a sign about it.